Content

 Models

-Although the following examples are all much longer than permitted under the assessment format, they are exemplary in their communication of the data and key findings in a manner that is clear, straightforward, and well-illustrated:
+Although the following examples are all much longer than permitted under the assessment format, they are exemplary in their communication of the data and key findings in a manner that is clear, straightforward, and well-illustrated using maps, charts, and tables.
+So while they wouldn’t work for a busy Mayor per se, they can still help you to think about how best to present information for non-expert audiences:

-Notice how the format of the models below is broadly similar but differs from a traditional essay format.
-So instead of Introduction, Literature, etc. you will see two or more sections/chapters in which the evidence is developed in parallel with the background material.
+Notice how these ‘models’ differ from a traditional essay format.
+So instead of Introduction, Literature, etc. you will see the evidence is developed in parallel with the background material.
 This format provides for more flexibility in style and presentation, though you will note that they all refer to a mix of academic and grey literature as well!

 Partial Bibliography